oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 like `margin` and `padding` become useful.
 But they are currently limited to setting physical dimension.
-Logical properties are great,
-but they still feel like a second-class feature of the language.
+_Logical properties are great, but without shorthand options they still feel like a second-class feature of the language._

-There are a few 2-value shorthands that have been implemented, like `margin-block` for setting both the `-block-start` and `-block-end` margins.
+There are a few 2-value shorthands, like `margin-block` for setting both the `-block-start` and `-block-end` margins -- which are currently logical-only.
 I find those extremely useful and concise.
 But the existing 4-value shorthands feel stuck in the past.
 It's surprising that a `size` shorthand